seo keywords for travel agencies

 Improving Your Ranking for Top Travel Keywords

-• Destination Marketing Organisations These types of travel businesses will ideally attract users who are looking for a specific destination to match their vacation plans.
+• Destination Marketing Organisations: These types of travel businesses will ideally attract users who are looking for a specific destination to match their vacation plans.
 This is where terms such as “New York travel” or “New York vacation” will deliver the correct travel intent and, in turn, appropriate traffic.

-Now let’s break down some general keywords you can use to begin with.
+Now, let’s break down some general keywords you can use to begin with.

 High Volume Keywords for Travel Agents

-• Tour operators in – 1,200 monthly searches
+• Tour operators in – 10 global monthly searches

 Country-Based Travel Keywords

-Another straightforward strategy is looking for country-based travel keywords.
+Another straightforward strategy is to look for country-based travel keywords.
 Focus your search on individual countries and expand into a country’s capital city.
-When you do this, you allow visitors to instantly find the needed information without having to search through hundreds of related prepositions.
-These are a few good examples:
+When you do this, you allow users to find the needed information earlier in their journey on your website.

 • Travel to Europe

-• United States travel restrictions
+• United States travel ideas

 • Spain tour operators